TasfiaZahin/TasfiaZahin.github.io/_pages/about.md

 News
 ======
+[April 2025] Presented our work EquiRep (and poster) at RECOMB 2025, Seoul, South Korea.

 [December 2024] Our EquiRep work got accepted to RECOMB 2025.
 Thanks to all the co-authors!

 [Novemeber 2024] Passed my Ph.D. comprehensive exam and officially a Ph.D. candidate!